Friday, April 25, 2025

 Bagirmi officials think he will "upset the kingdom" should he arrive in the absence of the sultan, who is on a slaving expedition.

 He is arrested for 18 days, four of them in irons.
-The sultan eventually lets him leave but not explore Bagirmi, a polite way of saying, "Get out of here and don't come back."
+The sultan eventually lets him leave but not explore Bagirmi, a way of saying, "Get out of here and don't come back."

 • Gives away so much wealth (in needles) that he is called "the needle prince:" Hand-outs are meant to gain partisans.